 Dream List for Making Holidays Magical

-- Have professional family photos taken.
+- Have a professional family photo taken.
 Frame them and include them in the holiday decorations.

-- Decorate the house with lots of evergreen so that the house smells like a forest.
+- Decorate the house with lots of evergreen so the house smells like a forest.

 - Decorate the house with moving holiday displays.

-- Drive to a Christmas tree farm out in the country and cut a tree.
+- If you get a Christmas tree, drive to a Christmas tree farm out in the country and cut a tree.

-- Play Christmas music while we decorate the tree, and when we are done, have everyone stand around it holding hands, and sing “Oh, Christmas Tree”!
+- Play holiday music while you decorate the tree, and when you are done, have everyone stand around it holding hands, and sing “Oh, Christmas Tree”!

 - String lights all over the outside of our house.

-- Have a crockpot of spiced apple cider going all month long, so we can enjoy a steaming mug whenever we are in the mood — plus it makes the house smell like cinnamon and cloves all the time.
+- Have a crock pot of spiced apple cider going all month long, so you can enjoy a steaming mug whenever you are in the mood — plus it makes the house smell like cinnamon and cloves all the time.

-- Send Christmas cards to friends and family that we won’t have an opportunity to see during the holidays.
+- Send holiday cards to friends and family that you won’t have an opportunity to see during the holidays.

 - Make a gingerbread house.